OfficeDev/Microsoft-Teams-Samples/samples/QR-app-installation/csharp/README.md

 1) Create a Bot Registration
    In Azure portal, create a [Bot Framework registration resource](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp%2Caadv2).

-   Add following permission in app registration.
+   Also add following permission in app registration. (used for App installation in a team)

    ![Permission](QRAppInstallation/Images/Permission.png)